tich/homebridge-faber-rangehood/README.md

 </span>

 > [!IMPORTANT]
-> There is no support for retrieving a refresh token on Windows or Linux yet.
-The `get_token.py` script only supports macOS for now.
+> There is no support for retrieving a refresh token on Windows yet.
+The `get_token.py` script only supports macOS and Linux for now.
 Contributions are very welcome!

 # Overview